BIO - All About Animal Cloning (09/2010)

 Mammals Cloned From Adult Cells (Table from De Berardino, 2001)

-Cloning offers the opportunity to make transgenic animals from cultured cells that have been genetically engineered .
+Cloning offers the opportunity to make transgenic animals from cultured cells that have been genetically engineered.
 The first genetically engineered or transgenic mammalian clones were sheep born in 1997 carrying the coding sequences for human clotting factor IX, which is an important therapeutic for hemophiliacs.
-One of these transgenic sheep, Polly, expressed this protein in her milk .
+One of these transgenic sheep, Polly, expressed this protein in her milk.
 Cloning may also be useful for the preservation of rare and endangered species.
+The "Frozen Zoo" developed by the San Diego Zoo partnered with a number of companies including ViaGen Equine to enable the cloning of a Przewalski’s horse in 2020 (https://www.promegaconnections.com/galloping-to-greatness-meet-kurt-the-first-cloned-przewalskis-horse/).
 In human therapeutics, patients may be able to clone their own nuclei to make healthy tissue that could be used to replace diseased tissue without the risk of immunological rejection.

 Making Genetically Engineered Clones (Data from Schnieke et al., 1997; Figure from De Berardino, 2001).
 Fetal cells in culture were transfected with a DNA sequence containing a selectable marker (neomycin resistance), the human gene for clotting factor IX, and a regulatory sequence to direct the gene to function only in the mammary gland.
 Following selection for neomycin resistance, nucleus from surviving cells were each transferred to an enucleated egg.
 Of the three transgenic clones born, one named POLLY survived and later secreted human clotting factor in her milk.
 Polly is the first transgenic mammalian clone.